-Earlier I wrote a series of articles on tax planning tips for different Life stages.
-Those articles covered topics on : tax planning tips for youth, tax planning tips for Young couple and tax planning tips for Parents.
+Earlier I wrote a series of articles on tax planning tips for different Life Stages.
+Those articles covered topics on tax planning tips for youth, tax planning tips for a Young couple and tax planning tips for Parents.
 I somehow skipped the next stage i.e. of Retired people.
 So here I am with the 4th and last article of the series tax planning tips for Retired people”.

 1. Tax Planning is a broader term than “Tax saving”.
 Tax saving is a Part of Tax Planning.

 2. The whole concept of tax Planning revolves around 4 golden rules that say:

 a) Spreading the taxable income among various family members.

 b) Taking full advantage of Tax exemption available.

 c) Taking full advantage of Tax deductions available.